yiweiluo/Green-American-Lexicon/3_reddit_analysis/README.md

 You can also explore `demo.ipynb` to get a sense of what the different parts of `regress_reddit.py` do.

 You can also use the scripts in `utils.py` to explore correlations among features and visualize more fine-grained distributions (e.g., of a feature broken down by subreddit).

+## Other notes:
+* This repository was made using python3.6.8.
+* When running on the NLP cluster, I usually set the memory flag to 100GB.